What are the program dates? Are there year round opportunities for work?

 What does the schedule/program look like?

 Staff attend a two-week training in Anchorage.
 After training, teams of 2-4 people travel to rural communities to provide day camp programs that last from 2-4 weeks in each community.
-Each team will travel to two or more communities throughout the summer and return to Anchorage on July 29th.
-Staff then spend two days in the Anchorage office to finish up final paperwork, inventory supplies, reflect on experiences from the summer, and close out by the end of the day July 31st.
+Each team will travel to two or more communities throughout the summer and return to Anchorage on July 26th.
+Staff then spend three days in the Anchorage office to finish up final paperwork, inventory supplies, reflect on experiences from the summer, and close out by the end of the day July 31st.

 Primary duties of program delivery in the rural communities include developing and implementing quality youth and community programs.
 Activities include a range of traditional camp activities such as creative arts and crafts, group games, team building, hiking, biking, cooking, swimming, and sports with special emphasis on wellness, cold water safety, outdoor education.
 An increasing focus is on traditional Alaska Native activities taught by local leaders and elders who partner with Camp Fire staff.
 Additional activities can include evening activities with teens and elder involvement including potlucks, camp fires with storytelling, and more!